 Resolution 09-08-2011A requires any business with a city contract in excess of $5,000 to use E-Verify.

 Since Oct.
-2009, LB 403 requires all public contractors and their subcontractors, and all private employers seeking or doing contract work for the state or receiving state economic incentives to verify the legal work status of new employees using E-Verify.
+2009, public contractors and their subcontractors, and private employers doing contract work for the state or receiving state economic incentives must use E-Verify to confirm the legal work status of new employees.
 The law also includes tax incentives for private employers to use E-Verify.

 Penalties: Loss of eligibility for state contract work and/or state economic incentives.

-HB 36 (Law 2011 263) mandates that counties, cities, and private employers with at least 25 employees use E-Verify to confirm the work authorization of new hires.
+HB 36 (Law 2011 263) mandates that counties, cities, and private employers with 25 or more employees must use E-Verify to confirm the work authorization of new hires.
 The law does not apply to seasonal temporary employees who are employed for 90 or fewer days during a 12-consecutive-month period.
 The Commissioner of Labor may subpoena employment records relating to "the recruitment, hiring, employment, or termination policies, practices, or acts of employment" as part of an investigation of a valid complaint.

-HB 786 requires that contractors and their sub-contractors who enter into certain contracts with state agencies and local governments use E-Verify.
+Contractors and their sub-contractors who enter into certain contracts with state agencies and local governments must also use E-Verify.
 The law applies to five categories of public contracts: all city and county contracts; all state contracts subject to Article 3 of Chapter 143 and all state information technology contracts procured by the Office of Information Technology Services; and all contracts subject to G.S.
 143-129, which includes purchase contracts with an estimated cost of $90,000 or more, and construction or repair contracts with an estimated cost of $500,000 or more.

 All public employers, contractors and subcontractors are required to participate in E-Verify and withhold income tax for independent contractors who do not have valid Social Security numbers.

-Effective since Jan 1, 2013, Senate Bill 627 (Act 127), the Public Works Employment Verification Act, requires all public works contractors and subcontractors to use E-Verify to confirm employment eligibility of each new employee.
+Effective since Jan 1, 2013, all public works contractors and subcontractors must use E-Verify to confirm employment eligibility of each new employee.